oxfordinternetinstitute/oxonfair/README.md

 ### Best Practices

 It is common for machine learning algorithms to overfit training data.
 Therefore, if you want your fairness constraints to carry over to unseen data we recommend that they are enforced on a large validation set, rather than the training set.
-For low-dimensional datasets, Autogluon predictors are robust to overfitting and fairness constraints enforced on training data carry over to unseen test data.
-In fact, given the choice between enforcing fairness constraints on a large training set, vs. using a significantly smaller validation set, reusing the training set will often result in better generalization of the desired behavior to unseen data.
+For low-dimensional datasets, many classifiers, with a careful choice of hyperparameter,  are robust to overfitting and fairness constraints enforced on training data can carry over to unseen test data.
+In fact, given the choice between enforcing fairness constraints on a large training set, vs. using a significantly smaller validation set, reusing the training set may result in better generalization of the desired behavior to unseen data.
 However, this behavior is not guaranteed, and should always be empirically validated.

-#### Challenges with unbalanced data.
+#### Challenges with unbalanced data

 Many datasets are unbalanced both in the size of protected groups and in the prevalence of positive or negatively labeled data.
 When a rare group rarely receives positives outcomes, large datasets are needed to correctly estimate the rate of failure per group on positive data.
 This can make it very hard to reliably enforce or evaluate measures such as equal opportunity or minimum recall on unbalanced datasets, particularly where the baseline classifier has relatively high accuracy.
 The size and nature of the dataset needs to be carefully considered when choosing a fairness metric.